MonoidMusician/blog/sources/infodump_selective_applicatives.md

-(basically it works by saying that each branch “could” be run, and shuffling around data to ensure that the right branch gets chosen or skipped each time … it is really annoying and inelegant)
+(basically it works by saying that each branch “could” be run, and shuffling around data to ensure that the right branch gets chosen or skipped each time&nbsp;… it is really annoying and inelegant)

 ------------------------------------------------------------------------